top of page

 sknigamiiml

-• 6 min read
+• 4 min read

 Select Raw Materials with Low Carbon

-The choice of the material has a huge impact on carbon production.
-Now, the most consumed fiber is polyester, comprising approximately 54% of fiber fabrication, but only approximately 14.8 % of polyester is either recycled .
+The choice of material has a huge impact on carbon production.
+Currently, the most consumed fiber is polyester, comprising approximately 54% of fiber fabrication, but only about 14.8% of polyester is recycled.
 The use of synthetic materials necessitates high emissions through virginity.

-Recycled polyester, organic cotton, and regenerative fibers can also reduce emissions considerably by switching.
-Regenerative agriculture can enhance the carbon storage of the soil, and organic cotton needs fewer inputs of chemicals.
+Switching to recycled polyester, organic cotton, and regenerative fibers can considerably reduce emissions.
+Regenerative agriculture enhances the carbon storage of the soil, while organic cotton requires fewer chemical inputs.

-Brands Action
+Brands Taking Action

+Most international brands have increased their use of recycled polyester, reaching around 94%, while continuing their goal to shift more of their total materials toward sustainable sources.
+For instance, Nike focuses on lowering material emissions by increasing recycled content and improving product design efficiency, alongside its plan to use clean energy across operations.
 Inditex, the parent company of Zara, has committed to using only recycled or sustainably sourced fibers by 2025, covering cotton, polyester, and other key materials.
 Several global retailers are also working with textile recycling companies to secure long-term supplies of recycled fibers for the coming years.
+These actions demonstrate that strong materials policies can play a major role in lowering emissions and improving sustainability performance across the textile and apparel industry.

 Improve Energy Efficiency